SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-examples.md

 {@import ../../reuse/automation-service-la-note.md}

 Following are examples that show you how to create automations with the Automation Service.
 The examples build from simple to complex, illustrating how to perform a simple automation using an out-of-the-box integration, all the way up to creating a custom integration.
-Once you follow these examples, you'll have most of the skills you need to create your own automations.
+These examples illustrate many of the tasks you’ll perform on a regular basis when you create your own automations.

 ## Simple example: Configure an enrichment